sibradzic/amdgpu-clocks/README.md

 kernel boot option will do the trick.
 This would enable amdgpu driver sysfs API that allows fine grain control of GPU power states (GPU & VRAM clocks & voltages, depending on actual hardware).
-It should work on Polaris (well tested) and Vega cards (unfortunately, Raven Ridge APU does not expose this API), and it can be used to easily manage multiple AMD graphics cards.
+It should work on Polaris, Vega (unfortunately Vega found on AMD APUs does not expose this API) and Navi cards, and it can be used to easily manage multiple AMD graphics cards.

 ### How does it work